-This degree requires completion of ninety academic credits in courses numbered 100 or above plus three physical education credits.
+This degree requires completion of ninety academic credits in courses numbered 100 or above.
 The ninety academic credits must include ENGL& 101 (or higher), plus ten credits each from science, social science and humanities.
 The candidate must complete MATH& 107 or higher.